Begin Main Content Area

 Why is DEP Investigating?

-• In May 2016, after a public supply well in the area was found to contain combined concentrations of PFOA and PFOS that exceeded the Environmental Protection Agency’s (EPA) 70 parts per trillion (ppt) Health Advisory Level (HAL), DEP immediately took steps to begin a thorough investigation of the surrounding area.
+• In May 2016, after a public supply well in the area was found to contain combined concentrations of PFOA and PFOS that exceeded the Environmental Protection Agency’s (EPA) 70 parts per trillion (ppt), Health Advisory Level (2016 HAL), DEP immediately took steps to begin a thorough investigation of the surrounding area.

-• DEP’s responsibility under the Hazardous Sites Cleanup Act (“HSCA”) (35 P.S. §§ 6020.102-6020.1303) is to select a remedy that is protective of human health and the environment and complies with all statutory and regulatory requirements.
+• DEP’s responsibility under the Hazardous Sites Cleanup Act (HSCA) is to select a remedy that is protective of human health and the environment and complies with all statutory and regulatory requirements.

 Drinking Water Sampling and DEP’s Response

-• On April 1, 2020, DEP issued its Statement of Decision (SOD) and Response to Public Comments Document.
-In the SOD, DEP selected the Installation and Maintenance of Whole-House Filtration Systems (systems) combined with Restrictions on the Use of Groundwater to address the threats posed by exposure to PFOA and PFOS contamination above EPA's HAL in residential privately-owned potable wells within the Site.
+• On April 1, 2020, DEP issued its Statement of Decision (SOD) and Response to Public Comments (PDF).
+In the SOD, DEP selected the Installation and Maintenance of Whole-House Filtration Systems (systems) combined with Restrictions on the Use of Groundwater to address the threats posed by exposure to PFOA and PFOS contamination above the 2016 HAL in residential privately-owned potable wells within the Site.

-• Post treatment samples collected to date have indicated that DEP installed/upgraded treatment systems are removing PFOA and PFOS contamination from the drinking water supplies to below the HAL.
+• By May 2022, DEP had installed new systems or upgraded existing systems at the 11 homes with PFOA and PFOS levels above the 2016 HAL.
+Post treatment samples collected indicate that DEP installed/upgraded treatment systems are removing PFOA and PFOS contamination from the drinking water supplies to below the 2016 HAL.

 Site Investigation